 The following bursary and scholarships require students to submit applications directly to the Academic Program Coordinator in the Department of Earth Sciences.
 Please also see the Registrar's website for University-wide awards.

-How to apply: Applicants must provide a brief essay (maximum 250 words) describing their interest in mining by January 15 to the Academic Program Coordinator, Department of Earth Sciences.
+How to apply: Applicants must provide a brief essay (maximum 250 words) describing their interest in mining by mid-March to the Academic Program Coordinator, Department of Earth Sciences.